-Best Beginner Guitar
+Best Beginner Guitar of 2021

 We found the pale wood, black trimmings, and matte finish on the Jasmine to be less aesthetically exciting than the wooden details and warmer, polished look of the Fender.
 We also found the sound to be slightly less balanced and a little more bass-heavy.
 However, it's worth keeping in mind that sound is very subjective, and this boomy tone might be what you like most about the Jasmine.
 This guitar's intonation across the fretboard was also not perfect, but it still sounded great for this price point.